kovalArt/IaC_project/backup_sla.md

 ### Usability Checks
 - "Alpha" Team of Infrastructure Engineers are resposible to periodically check the usability of backups
 - Each Monday of a week, team should test the backups
-- Periodic restores to a sandbox environment.
+- Periodic restores to a sandbox environment and non-production environment to ensure usability of a backup

 ### Restoration Criteria
 - Database corruption.